 Fixed Reais O&M of US$1.59/MWh which will reimburse Riogen for the Reis portion of fixed O&M. It is adjusted annually by US CPI.

-Fixed US$ O&M of US$3.60/MWh which will reimburse Riogen for the US dollar portion of fixed O&M. It is adjusted annually by US CPI.
+Fixed US$ O&M of US$3.60/MWh which will reimburse Riogen for the US Dollar portion of fixed O&M. It is adjusted annually by US CPI.

 Variable O&M – Totals US$0.18/MWh and reimburses Riogen for variable O&M. It is adjusted annually by US CPI.